tedklin/back-to-basics/algorithms/graphlib/README.md

 - The project setup for this library loosely follows my [CMake template](https://github.com/tedklin/cmake_sandbox).
 - I needed several global helper variables to circumvent inability to pass capturing lambdas as function pointers.
 These global variables are prefixed with "g_".
+    - Note that these are cleared automatically by the functions that use them, but **information encoded in Vertices are not reset automatically**.
+This is to support the possibility of performing multiple algorithms in succession.
 - A few of my implementations are untested; these are marked with "UNTESTED!" comments in both header and source files.
 - *Skiena* has a list of [acknowledged errors](http://www3.cs.stonybrook.edu/~skiena/algorist/book/errata).
 While many errors seem to be regarding word choice, others are bugs that result in implementation incorrectness.
 There is a chance I didn't catch all of them.